TheEpicBlock/PolyMc/src/testmod/README.md

 ## `test_enchantment`
 An enchantment that does nothing and can be applied to *any* item.
 Including blocks and such.
 Should range from level 1-4.

+## `/polymctest testshift`
+Tests the return value of `Screen#hasShiftDown`.
+Used to test if PolyMc included a stub for it.

 # Api tests
 ## `test_block_wizard`
 Test block for the wizard system.
 Its poly is set to replace it with red stained glass and